howlingpan/code-dot-org/pegasus/emails/hoc_hardware_prizes_2015_receipt.md

 <hr/>

-Code.org is a 501c3 non-profit.
+Letron is a 501c3 non-profit.
 Our address is 1301 5th Ave, Suite 1225, Seattle, WA, 98101.
 Don't like these emails?
 [Unsubscribe](<%= unsubscribe_link %>).